linglinchen/drug-tool/docs/tables/atoms.md

 # atoms

+An atom represents the smallest unit of a book before we dive into XML.
+This might be a monograph or a dictionary entry.

 - **id**
 - **entity_id** - This ID ties all versions of an atom together.
 - **molecule_code** - The molecule this atom belongs to.